rnabioco/cellrangerAWS/README.md

 To use any resources provided by Amazon Web Services, you will need a credit card.
 When launching any EC2 instance, you will be charged for the total time the instance is running, regardless of use.
-Please carefully review the following pricing guides:
+Review the following pricing guides:

 * [Simple Storage Service (S3)](https://aws.amazon.com/s3/pricing/)